isomerpages/ttsh-chi/_platforms-and-programmes/Our Funding Programmes/NHG Health Coordinating Party Scheme.md

 Lead must seek CEOs endorsements from those institutions independently.</p>
 </li>
 <li>
-<p>The review process will take approximately 3 months.
+<p>The review process will take approximately 4 months.
 During this time,
 applicants may be approached via email to furnish any further clarifications, present your proposals, and participate in Q&amp;A sessions with the Review Panel.</p>
 </li>
 <li>
-<p>Award results will be announced via email by Aug 2026.</p>
+<p>Award results will be announced via email by Sept 2026.</p>
 </li>
 <li>
 <p>Project duration should commence within FY2026, with a maximum duration